docker-archive/global-hack-day-3/foresti/README.md

 ```

 ### Vault

-For development purpose you can run vault locally in the development mode.
+For development purposes you can run Vault locally in development mode.
 All data will be stored in memory and there is no need to unseal the server.

 #### Install